 Malai Kitchen’s third restaurant provides an upscale combo of Vietnamese and Thai cooking.

 Cru Food & Wine Bar offers wine flights, steak dinners, lamb lollipops, and dainty sandwiches –– in other words, a little something for everyone’s tastes.

-Also set to open this month: Twigs Bistro & Martini Bar and B&B Butchers.
-Twigs Bistro’s the first Texas location of the mostly western states chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!
+Twigs Bistro & Martini Bar is the first Texas location of the mostly western states chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!